 You can also make DIY cleaning wipes with liquid castile soap.
 Castile soap is a vegetable-based soap that can be used to clean almost anything and everything, from body care to green cleaning.
 The soap is gentle on the skin and at the same time effective to remove grease, dirt and unwanted germs.

 While castile soap isn’t as powerful as Sal Suds, you have this option.
-My friends from A Life Adjacent have a recipe for reusable disinfectant wipes that uses castile soap.

 Essential oil wipes (optional)